chiragagarwal-j/Psuedo-fulfillment-system/README.md

 #### 1.1.
 Purpose

-The purpose of this Software to the develop the Pseudo Fulfillment System, a mobile plan change order handling system for a Telco company.
+The purpose of this Software to the develop the Pseudo Fulfillment System, a mobile plan change order handling system for a Telecom company.
 The system aims to streamline the process of activating new mobile plans for customers.

 #### 1.2.
 Scope